 Events at McTyeire are organized both by the residence hall as a whole and by the individual halls.
 McTyeire-wide activities include volleyball, cook-outs, and special events (e.g., cultural celebrations, McTyeire Olympics, and an international dessert night).
 The fireside lounge provides a cozy setting for studying, fireside chats featuring guest speakers, and marshmallow roasts.
 Each week, the halls meet at study breaks for discussions, presentations, playing games, or eating international food.

 What is the McTyeire Meal Plan?

-Because the international dinners are the heart of the McTyeire Living/Learning program, the meal plans of residents will be configured so that four meal swipes will be utilized for mandatory dinners served Mondays-Thursdays at 6 p.m. and five for the hot breakfast bars served Mondays-Fridays from 7 to 10 a.m. in McTyeire’s own Dining Hall.
-The meal plans of residents will align with the undergraduate meal plan requirement with the exception of seniors who will receive one additional weekly meal swipe to ensure full participation in the nine required meals at McTyeire.
-McTyeire students will receive a 5% discount on the overall price of their undergraduate mandatory meal plan.
+Because the international dinners are the heart of the McTyeire Living/Learning program, the meal plans of residents are configured so that four meal swipes will be utilized for mandatory dinners served Mondays-Thursdays at 6 p.m. and five for the hot breakfast bar served Mondays-Fridays from 7 to 10 a.m. in McTyeire’s own Dining Hall.
+The meal plans of residents align with the undergraduate meal plan requirement with the exception of seniors who will receive one additional weekly meal swipe to ensure full participation in the nine required meals at McTyeire.
+McTyeire students receive a 5% discount on the overall price of their undergraduate mandatory meal plan.
 The dinners at McTyeire always include a vegetarian option and salad bar.

 The International House is a project of the College of Arts and Science in partnership with the Office of Housing and Residential Experience and Vanderbilt Campus Dining.
 It is open to all students of the University, second-year and higher.
 Application forms are available online.
 New residents are selected by committees of students and faculty during February for the following year or at other times when there are vacancies.